Making a Mark

 New College is delighted to be hosting a major retrospective exhibition of sculpture by Nicolas Moreton.

 The exhibition - Making a Mark - is Nicolas's first major retrospective.
-It will cover the key ideas and concepts from across his 35 year career, featuring tussles with fertility, sexuality, and the wonders of human existence - even featuring a work from Nicolas's degree show in 1985!
+It will cover the key ideas and concepts from across his 35 year career, exploring some of the wonders of human existence through stone, right back to a work from Nicolas's degree show in 1985!

 Making a Mark seeks to promote the medium of stone carving and demonstrate that it is still a powerful and creative material in the contemporary context of art.